HDS101 - Communication and Diversity

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

-Online independent and collaborative learning activities, and a 2 hour face-to-face seminar each week.
+Online independent and collaborative learning activities, and a 2 hour on-campus seminar each week.

 Online independent and collaborative learning activities, including a 2 hour online seminar each week.